-ICE II was established through our Luxembourg platform that is structured as a Reserved Alternative Investment Fund (the "RAIF").
-This platform straddles the regulated structure of a Luxembourg SICAV with the flexibility of being able to rapidly add fund strategies at a lower cost than our Integrated SICAV-SIF fund (the "SIF"), for which iAM Invest Ltd., our FCA regulated subsidiary ("iAM Invest"), serves as investment manager.
+ICE II was established through our Luxembourg platform

+that is structured as a Reserved Alternative Investment Fund (the "RAIF").
+The platform straddles the regulated structure of a Luxembourg SICAV with the flexibility of being able to rapidly add fund strategies at a lower cost than Integrated SICAV-SIF, for which iAM Invest Ltd., our FCA regulated subsidiary, serves as investment manager.